 Retaliation for Opposing Wage Violations

-Sticking up for yourself and coworkers takes courage.
-Retaliation is a primary concern for employees who wish to do the right thing and speak out against an employer’s minimum wage and overtime violations.
-Employers who retaliate against employees for raising wage concerns seek to instill fear in their workforces so they can continue their unlawful wage practices.
+Sticking up for yourself at work takes courage.
+Retaliation is a primary concern for employees who wish to do the right thing and speak out against an employer’s wage violations.
+Employers who retaliate against employees for raising wage concerns seek to instill fear in their workforces so they can continue their unlawful practices.
 Do not be discouraged.
-Nashville wage and hour lawyer Curt Masker has significant experience handling retaliation claims for Tennessee workers.

 In other words, it is illegal for any employer to fire, demote or in any other way discriminate against you for exercising your FLSA rights.
 Common examples of conduct protected under the FLSA include: